 Shweta placed their order for Almond Croissant, one Iced Caffé Americano for herself and one Iced Caffé Mocha for Amrita.

 “So how’s work?
 What profile are you into” Shweta asked in order to make Amrita feel comfortable.

-Their conversation started with ‘how a software engineer’s profile is different from a banker’s’ and it graduated to general topics like facebook and twitter, parenting and many more.
-One topic that neither of both initiated was their school – The thing they had in common, but they did not say to each other anything about it.
-And whenever they paused to sip their coffee or just look around for another topic, their eyes persisted the eagerness to share the truth… because both were hiding the facts they wanted to share.
+Their conversation started with ‘how a software engineer’s work is different from a banker’s’ and it graduated to general topics like social media, parenting and many more.
+But one topic that neither of both initiated was their school – The only factor that they had in common yet they did not say anything to each other about it.
+And whenever they paused to sip their coffee or just looked around for another topic, their eyes persisted the eagerness to share the truth… because both were hiding the facts they wanted to share.
 Amrita wanted to know it whereas Shweta had buried it deep inside her heart.

 Finally after about an hour, Shweta checked her watch and rose up from the couch and said “So, I shall take a leave now.
 I have to meet someone important”.